 Amassing your wealth could help you negotiate a better home than you could as a single person.
-However, maybe you don’t want to blend your bank accounts with your spouse and that’s okay — as long as you’re in agreement.
-Talk with your spouse about using separate, joint or combined bank accounts depending on your needs.
+However, maybe you don’t want to blend your bank accounts with your spouse and that’s okay — as long as you agree.
+Talk with your spouse about using separate, joint, or combined bank accounts depending on your needs.
 Remember, says Fidelity, to see what tax deductions and savings you’re eligible for as a married couple.
-If you’re trying to pay down credit card debt, consider transferring to one with lower interest rates or cancelling one or more.
+If you’re trying to pay down credit card debt, consider transferring to one with lower interest rates or canceling one or more.
 Check your insurance coverage (homeowner’s, car, health, etc.) and search for the most economical coverage for married couples.

 Buying Household Items